gcp-terraform-workshop/terraform-workshop-labs/209-container-instance/README.md

 # GCP Container Instance
-In this challenge, you will learn how to deploy a publically avalable container application using a module from a repository.
-THe configuration will include; Google Compute Engine instance in GCP, with an attached disk.
+In this challenge, you will learn how to deploy a publicly avalable container application using a module from a repository.
+The configuration will include; Google Compute Engine instance in GCP, with an attached disk.
 Also includes SSH configuration, so a user can be provisioned on the fly for future logins.

 - Create a VM for containers with Compute Engine.
 - Create a HelloWorld container app.